 Brief soaking poultry in salt water is one of the most reliable ways to improve it, whether you’re roasting a whole turkey, smoking chicken thighs, or grilling bone-in breasts.
-A properly balanced poultry brine improves moisture retention and texture by allowing salt to penetrate the meat before cooking.
+A properly balanced poultry brine recipe improves moisture retention and texture by allowing salt to penetrate the meat before cooking.
 Click here to learn more about the science of how brining works.
 This basic poultry brine recipe serves as a flexible foundation you can adjust to create different flavor profiles of your choice.

 Poultry Brine FAQs